The Playwrights' Center: PlayLabs

-PlayLabs is an annual new play festival that occurs during a two-week span in October and is the largest development event of the Playwrights' Center's season.
+PlayLabs is an annual new play festival that occurs during a two-week span in October.
 Each playwright is paired with a director, designer, and cast of actors.
 The selected plays receive 30 hours of rehearsal and two readings with allocated writing and revision time.
-All readings are free to the public.
-The festival extends beyond the readings including a Jerome Fellows showcase, a panel discussion, and a festival celebration.
-According to The Playwrights' Center 2005 annual report, seventy four percent of Playlabs playwrights go on to receive professional productions or further development opportunities.
+All readings are free.
+The festival extends to a Jerome Fellows showcase, a panel discussion, and a festival celebration.
+According to The Playwrights' Center 2005 annual report, 74 percent of Playlabs playwrights go on to receive professional productions or further development opportunities.